uchicago-bio/RCC-Utilities/blast/BLAST.md

   - `data/`

 * Locations
-  - /home - You user home directory
+  - /home/<cnetid> - Your user home directory
-  - /scratch/midway2/ - Large space for temporary storage
+  - /scratch/midway3/<cnetid> - Large space for temporary storage
   - /project/mpcs56430 - Class project directory that we all have permissions for

 * Sequence Databases (for reference):